daattali/shinyalert/README.md

 JavaScript library to create simple and elegant popups (modals) in Shiny.

-Simply call `shinyalert()` with the desired parameters, such as a title and text, and a modal will show up (don't worry, there are many other parameters to customize the modal).
+Simply call `shinyalert()` with the desired arguments, such as a title and text, and a modal will show up (don't worry, there are many other arguments to customize the modal).

-In order to be able to call `shinyalert()` in a Shiny app to create modals, you must first call `useShinyalert()` anywhere in the app's UI.
+In order to be able to call `shinyalert()` in a Shiny app, you must first call `useShinyalert()` anywhere in the app's UI.

 Here is a basic modal created with `shinyalert`: